SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/configuration.md

 ## Basic configuration

-The only required option to run the collector is the `--config` option that points to the configuration file.
+The only required option to run the collector is `--config`, which points to the configuration file.

 ```shell
 otelcol-sumo --config config.yaml